Gitanaskhan26/Hindalco-CPSMS/README.md

 | **Mapping**     | [Leaflet](https://leafletjs.com/)             | An open-source JavaScript library for interactive maps.                            |
 | **Validation**  | [Zod](https://zod.dev/)                       | TypeScript-first schema validation for forms and API responses.                  |
 | **Forms**       | [React Hook Form](https://react-hook-form.com/) | Performant and flexible library for managing form state and validation.          |

+**Note on Production Stack:** The technology choices above reflect the current prototype.
+As detailed in the architecture section, a production version of this application would evolve to use a dedicated **Node.js + Express.js backend** with a **PostgreSQL** database and **Prisma ORM**, separating it from the Next.js frontend.

 ---